james-lemon/Mr-Genetics/COMMANDS-SCOREBOARD.md

 Running any of these commands will (in the future) prompt the user to react to an emote to choose which field to submit their score under.

+ - `!division` - Prompts a player to choose a division if they haven't joined one, or shows their current divisions if they have (can be run by non-admins).
+Changing divisions once joined is currently unsupported.
  - `!submit (score)` - Submits an unverified score for your username (can be run by non-admins)
  - `!verify <"division"> <"user"> (score)` - If `score` is specified, `user`'s score will be set to that score.
 Otherwise, this command will verify their unverified score (if they have one)
  - `!scremoveentry <"division"> <"user">` - Removes `user`'s score from a field.